lambda-feedback/shimmy/README.md

 header.
 The shim then keeps the response open and streams [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) as the request runs, instead of the buffered JSON body.

+- **Requires the `0.1.1-dev` µEd API version.** SSE progress streaming is a shimmy extension not yet in the published µEd `0.1.0` contract, pending upstream standardisation, so it lives in a separate `0.1.1-dev` version.
+Select it with an `X-Api-Version: 0.1.1-dev` request header; a request that resolves to `0.1.0` (the pinned default for header-less clients) always gets the buffered JSON body even with `Accept: text/event-stream`.
 - **Standalone / `serve` mode only.** Under AWS Lambda the proxy buffers the whole response, so the `Accept` header is ignored and the normal buffered JSON body is returned.
 Disable it everywhere with `--progress-stream-enabled=false`.